DJ: Duvvada Jagannadham: Plot

 Pushpam and Naidu plan to kill Jagannadham.
 Naidu hires Stephen for the job.
 Stephen lures Jagannadham with the help of his henchman, but Jagannadham overpowers them and kidnaps Stephen.
 DJ challenges Naidu that he will find him and make him pay for his crimes; Naidu, who doesn't know about DJ, hires an officer to find out about DJ.
 Jagannadham forcefully tries to interrogate Stephen about his allies, but in vain.
 Pooja eventually arrives in Vijayawada to confess her love to Jagannadham and sends photos of her and Jagannadham to Pushpam.
 Pushpam shows it to Naidu, who gets shocked as Naidu had actually seen DJ when he was threatening Stephen at gunpoint.
 Naidu tells Pushpam to act like he agreed to the proposal.
 Naidu dresses up as one of the bodyguards of Pushpam, where Pooja and Jagannadham's families meet each other, and Naidu finally recognizes that Jagannadham is DJ.

 The next day, Jagannadham's sister and Vignesh are attacked by Naidu's henchman, where they are interrogated about the whereabouts of Stephen, and Jagannadham's family is also troubled by them.
 Jagannadham finally decides to put an end to Royyala Naidu.
 Jagannadham sends his family on a pilgrimage to keep them safe.
 Naidu's henchmen break into the house and ask Jagannadham about the whereabouts of Stephen.
 They beat him up when Jagannadham asks about their boss.
 When he is about to get killed, Jagannadham asks Naidu's henchman to remove the holy rudraksha (which is a penance to his father to not be involved in violence).
 When the rudraksha is removed, DJ kills all the goons, who reveal that Naidu is their boss.
 Jagannadham calls Pooja and reveals himself as DJ and asks her for information about Avinash.

 Jagannadham goes to Abu Dhabi and uses Avinash with his mental disability to find about Royyala Naidu's location.
 Naidu kidnaps Purushottam.
-Avinash arrives at the hideout and beats up Jagannadham for cheating him.
+Avinash arrives at the hideout and beats up Jagannadham fights for cheating him.
 Jagannadham shows them the money and turns Avinash against his father.
 Jagannadham, with the help of Avinash's mental disability, shoots Naidu dead.
 Stephen Prakash announces to the scam victims to provide them with their houses and their lost income, but Avinash is taken away for police interrogation.